Gravimetric analysis: Types of volatilization methods

 In volatilization methods, removal of the analyte involves separation by heating or chemically decomposing a volatile sample at a suitable temperature.
 In other words, thermal or chemical energy is used to precipitate a volatile species.
 For example, the water content of a compound can be determined by vaporizing the water using thermal energy (heat).
 Heat can also be used, if oxygen is present, for combustion to isolate the suspect species and obtain the desired results.

 The two most common gravimetric methods using volatilization are those for water and carbon dioxide.
-An example of this method is the isolation of sodium hydrogen bicarbonate (the main ingredient in most antacid tablets) from a mixture of carbonate and bicarbonate.
+An example of this method is the isolation of sodium bicarbonate (the main ingredient in most antacid tablets) from a mixture of carbonate and bicarbonate.
 The total amount of this analyte, in whatever form, is obtained by addition of an excess of dilute sulfuric acid to the analyte in solution.

 In this reaction, nitrogen gas is introduced through a tube into the flask which contains the solution.
 As it passes through, it gently bubbles.
 The gas then exits, first passing a drying agent (here CaSO_{4}, the common desiccant Drierite).
 It then passes a mixture of the drying agent and sodium hydroxide which lies on asbestos or Ascarite II, a non-fibrous silicate containing sodium hydroxide.
 The mass of the carbon dioxide is obtained by measuring the increase in mass of this absorbent.
-This is performed by measuring the difference in weight of the tube in which the ascarite contained before and after the procedure.
+This is performed by measuring the difference in weight of the tube in which the asbestos contained before and after the procedure.

 The calcium sulfate (CaSO_{4}) in the tube retains carbon dioxide selectively as it's heated, and thereby, removed from the solution.
-The drying agent absorbs any aerosolized water and/or water vapor (reaction 3.).
-The mix of the drying agent and NaOH absorbs the CO_{2} and any water that may have been produced as a result of the absorption of the NaOH (reaction 4.).
+The drying agent absorbs any aerosolized water and/or water vapor (reaction 3).
+The mix of the drying agent and NaOH absorbs the CO_{2} and any water that may have been produced as a result of the absorption of the NaOH (reaction 4).